zozzzC/zozzzC/README.md

 Right now I'm working on:

-- Art Folio Site
-- Notion Database and Ticktick Task Sync
+- Notion Database and Ticktick Task Syncer
-- Art Refs Program (? still planning)
+- Art Site

 Thanks for dropping by!